County Dublin: Migration

 Following its accession to the EU, the Polish quickly became the fastest growing immigrant community in Dublin.
 Just 188 Poles applied for Irish work permits in 1999.
 By 2006 this number had grown to 93,787.
 After the 2008 Irish economic downturn, as many as 3,000 Poles left Ireland each month.
-Despite this, Poles still account for roughly one quarter of Dublin's EU foreign residents, and are the largest non-national group in the county, as well as the second largest foreign-born group.

-As of 2016, the fastest growing major immigrant group in Dublin was Romanians.
-Despite being an EU member since 2007, Ireland had restrictions on the number of Romanians who could emigrate to the country until 2012.
-The five-year period from 2011 to 2016 saw a 67.7 percent increase in the number of Romanians living in Dublin, who are now the county's third largest foreign national group.
-County Dublin is home to around 58 percent of Ireland's Romanian community.
+Despite this, Poles remain one of Dublin's largest foreign-born groups.
+In contrast to more recent arrivals, a large percentage of Dublin's Polish citizens (30.9 percent) also hold Irish citizenship.

-Outside of Europe, Brazil and India are the largest and fastest growing sources of foreign residents in Dublin.
-The number of Brazilians living in Dublin increased by 48.5 percent between 2011 and 2016, mainly as a result of Ireland's participation in the Brazilian government's Ciência sem Fronteiras programme, which sees thousands of Brazilian students come to study in Ireland each year, many of whom remain in the country afterwards.
-Dublin's Indian community grew by 15.1 percent from 2011 to 2016, and Indians are now the fourth largest migrant group in the county.
-The influx of Indians is primarily driven by multinational tech companies such as Microsoft, Google and Facebook who have located their European headquarters within the county, in areas such as the Silicon Docks and Sandyford.
+Outside of Europe, Indians and Brazilians are the predominant foreign-national groups.
+As of 2022, Indians were the fastest growing major immigrant group in Dublin, and they are now the county's second largest foreign-born group after the UK.
+Dublin's Indian community grew by 155.2 percent between 2016 and 2022.
+There were 29,582 Indian-born residents within Dublin as of 2022, up from 9,884 in the 2011 census.
+The influx of Indians is driven in part by multinational tech companies such as Microsoft, Google and Meta who have located their European headquarters within the county, in areas such as the Silicon Docks and Sandyford.
 In August 2020, the first dedicated Hindu temple in Ireland was built in Walkinstown.

+The number of Brazilian citizens living in Dublin more than tripled between 2011 and 2022, from 4,641 to 16,441.
+This increase is mainly a result of Ireland's participation in the Brazilian government's Ciência sem Fronteiras programme, which sees thousands of Brazilian students come to study in Ireland each year, many of whom remain in the country afterwards.

+Although not fully captured during the census period, Dublin also houses a significant number of Ukrainian refugees under the Temporary Protection Directive.
+As of October 2023, the number of Ukrainians living in emergency accommodation within the county is estimated to be around 14,000.

 Ethnicity

-According to the Central Statistics Office, in 2016 the population of County Dublin self-identified as:
+According to the Central Statistics Office, in 2022 the population of County Dublin self-identified as: